Cobb Salad Platter

 • Avocado—make sure you get a ripe one!
 You can squeeze just a few drops of lemon juice on top so that it doesn’t brown.

-cobb salad recipe ingredients
+cobb salad platter ingredients

-cobb salad ingredients
+cobb salad platter recipe

 When to Serve This?